silviodelgado/AtomicalJS/README.md

 This project is a new Javascript minimal library to replace jQuery heavy library.

-Its methods represents more than 90% of methods used at Interart' systems.
+Its methods represents almost 90% of jQuery methods used at Interart' systems.